The history of horse saddles begins when Celtic cavalry served as mercenaries to the ancient Egyptians.

-The advantage it offered the cavalryman was such that its use spread throughout the steppes of central Asia and eventuually the Mongol tribesmen brought the stirrup to Europe.
+The advantage it offered the cavalryman was such that its use spread throughout the steppes of central Asia and eventually the Mongol tribesmen brought the stirrup to Europe.

-The earliest written record dates from 580 A.D, when a military manual of the Byzantine emperor mentions the need for stirrups.
+The earliest written record of the saddle stirrup dates from 580 A.D, when a military manual of the Byzantine emperor mentions the need for stirrups.

 So important was this new piece of equipment that it is sometimes claimed that the introduction of the stirrup laid the foundation for European feudalism.